 Babies learn to see over a period of time, much like they learn to walk and talk.
 They are not born with all the visual abilities they need in life.
 The ability to focus their eyes, move them accurately, and use them together as a team must be learned.
 Also, they need to learn how to use the visual information the eyes send to their brain in order to understand the world around them and interact with it appropriately.

 From birth, babies begin exploring the wonders in the world with their eyes.
-Even before baby-crib-200they learn to reach and grab with their hands or crawl and sit-up, their eyes are providing information and stimulation important for their development.
+Even before they learn to reach and grab with their hands or crawl and sit-up, their eyes are providing information and stimulation important for their development.

 Healthy eyes and good vision play a critical role in how infants and children learn to see.
 Eye and vision problems in infants can cause developmental delays.
 It is important to detect any problems early to ensure babies have the opportunity to develop the visual abilities they need to grow and learn.